arjunUpatel/inscryption-random-card-generator/README.md

 ## the why
 I love Inscryption, especially the artwork, and I worked as an RA through most of college.
 So I mixed the both to create personalized death cards for all my floormates to use as door decorations and show some personality while I am at it.

+## the how
+The program works by scraping and manipulating [this website](https://generator.cards/) (an online generator of Inscryption Death cards) and randomly populates the fields along with names from the input list of names.
+The cards are then downloaded to the`images` directory

+## tech stack
+- HTML
+- JavaScript
+- Puppeteer